CloudifySource/cloudify-recipes/services/mysql/README.md

 </code></pre>
 <pre><code>
    // In this case:
-   //    dbName is a property which is defined in this properties file.
+   //    dbName is a property which is defined in mysql-service.properties.
    //    if actionDbName is an empty string,  then --all-databases will be used
    //    actionArgs contain the flags that you want to use with this mysqldump command
    //    Do NOT database flags, because they will be set according to the actionDbName.